h3lls/FFXIV-Log-Parser/README.markdown

         logitem = logfile.read(endbyte)[2:]

 Using the struct import makes this a quick process to read the headers and loop through each log entry.
-Once it has been read it passes it to all available language parsers to interprit since there isn't a specific language defined when the app starts up it has to assume every line is in any possible language.
+Once it has been read it passes it to all available language parsers to interpret since there isn't a specific language defined when the app starts up it has to assume every line is in any possible language.
 From here it hits the function_map which takes the code and maps it to a function call.
 Several of the function calls are ignored but all are defined so if someone wants to know what each type of log entry does this is a great starting point.
 Eventually